Slovak National Uprising Anniversary: Holiday history

 This date was chosen in 2003.
 On 29 August, wreaths are placed on a memorial to the Slovak National Uprising in Bratislava.
 The anniversary is also celebrated in the city of Banska Bystrica.
 Some of the largest celebrations were held in 2019, on the occasion of the 75th anniversary, which included a military parade of the Slovak Armed Forces, an official visit of Czech Prime Minister Andrej Babiš and the release of a documentary film called Leaving.
 While it is often seen as a celebration of Anti-fascism, it is also seen as having a strong connotation with the Czechoslovak Socialist Republic and its communist system.
 As a result, many politicians steer clear of associating themselves with the holiday.
-Many far-right groups actively condemn the uprising and its commemoration in public speeches.
+Many far-right groups and catholic nationalists actively condemn the uprising and its commemoration in public speeches.